 This whole introduction was necessary to be well placed and in context for our list of free server monitoring tools.
-We present them to you in alphabetical order, with a brief description and their key or main characteristics.
+We present them to you with a brief description and their key or main characteristics.
 As it is not a comparison, you can evaluate, with your very particular needs, which one is better or more convenient for you.

 Written entirely in Perl language and not at all in Argus language with a web interface (without API) and for any Unix/Linux server, it is more oriented to network monitoring (remote monitoring), but also includes the monitoring of services and local resources through an agent.
 It is configured by means of simple text files, which indicates that for a high volume of devices it is not possible to establish policies.
 Don’t underestimate it: it’s distributed and it’s able to extract data from our own scripts.

 Let’s get back to our list of free server monitoring tools with a champion of graphics with RRDtool and oriented to SNMP monitoring, which marked its origin.
 We recommend it to monitor game servers where connectivity deprives everything else and in order to monitor the bandwidth.
 For few devices we have the PHP language, reusing its cmd.php file, but if we grow we will use the C language to use “Spine”, formerly known as Cactid.
 It uses MySQL for certain functions, but for auditing historical data it won’t work.